seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Well, he may chance to do some good on her:
-A peevish self-will’d harlotry it is.
+A peevish self-will'd harlotry it is.

 **Nurse**
 See where she comes from shrift with merry look.